Palliative Care in Los Angeles

 • Be calm and supportive, and avoid accusing or arguing with them.

-Another sign of Alzheimer’s disease and other dementia is decreased or poor judgment.
-This can affect the decision-making and reasoning skills, such as:
+Another sign of Alzheimer’s disease symptoms is decreased or poor judgment.
+That can affect the decision-making and reasoning skills, such as:

 • Making bad financial or personal choices, such as wasting money, giving money to strangers or scammers, or neglecting their own needs or interests.